Reviewer Guidelines

 What to Include

-Opening Summary (2-3 sentences)
+Opening Summary

-- What is this article about?
+2–3 sentences.
+What is this article about?
+What's your overall assessment?

-Strengths (1-3 points)
+Strengths

-- What did the AI do well?
+1–3 points.
+What did the AI do well?
+What sections are accurate and useful?

-Guidance for Readers (1-2 sentences)
+Guidance for Readers

-- How should someone use this article?
+1–2 sentences.
+How should someone use this article?
+What should they be cautious about?

-Examples: Good vs. Weak Reviews
+Examples: Weak vs. Strong Reviews

-Time Management: The 30-Minute Review
+09 — Time Management: The 30-Minute Review

 You don't need to spend hours on each review.
 Here's an efficient approach: